 Sleep impacts the immune system via the action of centrally generated cytokines, which are controlled during sleep.
 Therefore, it is recommended to get a sufficient amount of sleep each night to counter infectious diseases.
-Optimal recommended sleep duration is usually between 7 to 9 hours per night in adults, but it also depends on an individual's gender, age, and physical activity.
-The positive impact of napping for physical performance and oxidative stress in individuals has been mentioned in the literature recently.
+The optimal recommended sleep duration is usually between seven to nine hours per night in adults, but it also depends on an individual's gender, age, and physical activity.
+The positive impact of napping for physical performance and oxidative stress in individuals has been mentioned in the literature.
 So individuals are encouraged to prioritize their sleep habits and patterns and, if required, complement night sleep with naps whenever necessary.

 The body of scholarly evidence currently available suggests that daily exercise strengthens the immune system and decreases the risk of contracting certain forms of infection, such as upper respiratory tract infections (URTIs).
 A few studies disclosed that several positive changes in the immune system occur during moderate or vigorous exercise.

-Recently, Simpson et al. cited that it is essential to preserve recommended workout levels all through this COVID-19 pandemic to lessen the negative effects of the state of no activity and social isolation stress on our immune system.
-All the athletes who are in quarantine or self-isolation should follow the recommended daily routine.
+Recently, it has been found that it is essential to preserve recommended workout levels all through this COVID-19 pandemic to lessen the negative effects of the state of no activity and social isolation stress on our immune system.
+Even in quarantine or self-isolation all the athletes who are in should follow the recommended daily routine.
 For Training regimens, instructors and fitness educators could advise when, whether, and which type of exercises can be performed.
-Although it is difficult to work out in self-isolation, it is possible to perform aerobic exercises such as calisthenics.
+Although it is difficult to work out in self-isolation, but it is possible to perform aerobic exercises such as calisthenics.

-One should take care of his/her emotional health, which will help him/her to think clearly and react to the urgent needs to protect oneself and their family.
-Hearing about the pandemic repeatedly can be upsetting, so one should avoid watching, reading, or listening to news stories, including those on social media related to COVID-19.
-One should take care of the body and mind by taking deep breaths, stretching, meditation, eating healthy, well-balanced meals, exercising regularly, sleeping, and avoiding excessive alcohol usage.
-One should consider connecting online, through social media, or by phone, or mail to maintain social touch.
+One should take care of their emotional health, which will help them to think clearly and react to the urgent needs to protect oneself and their family.
+One should take care of the body and mind by taking deep breaths, stretching, meditation, eating healthy, well-balanced meals, exercising regularly, sleeping, and avoiding excessive alcohol usage and should consider connecting online, through social media, or by phone, or mail to maintain social touch.

 Mental health is a critical part of an individual's overall health, immunity, and well-being, impacting how we think, feel, and act.
 It can also affect how we deal with stress, how we relate to others, and how we make decisions during emergencies.
 In an emergency, people with pre-existing mental health conditions or substance use disorders can be particularly vulnerable.
 Conditions of mental health such as depression, bipolar disorder, or schizophrenia affect the thinking, feeling, mood, or behavior of a person in a way that influences their ability to relate to others and function each day.
 Individuals with pre-existing mental health problems should be aware of new or deteriorating symptoms and should continue their care.
 If a person thinks that the signs are fresh or getting worse, he or she should contact a healthcare provider.

 There has never been such a time in history where concern for increasing one's immunity is holding so much of importance.
-Individuals should try to utilize whatever strategies he/she can use, to enhance his/her immunity, in whatever way possible to survive this COVID-19 pandemic phase.
+Individuals should try to utilize whatever strategies they can use, to enhance their immunity, in whatever way possible to survive disease like COVID-19.